-- 2. The council has a duty to establish and maintain an independent remuneration panel to review councillors' allowances and make recommendations to the council.
-The council can only approve a councillors' allowances scheme having first considered the report of its independent remuneration panel. - 3.
-The council adopted its current scheme in December 2011 following consideration of the panel's report, with effect from 1 April 2012.
-Since then, the council has agreed the panel's recommendations to make minor changes to the scheme, mostly to increase the basic allowance in line with the staff salary increase.
+- The council has a duty to establish and maintain an independent remuneration panel to review councillors' allowances and make recommendations to full Council.
+Council can only approve a councillors' allowances scheme having first considered the report of its independent remuneration panel. - 2.
+The council adopted its current scheme following consideration of the panel's report, with the new scheme taking effect from May 2015.